wevm/viem/site/docs/actions/public/uninstallFilter.md

+---
+head:
+  - - meta
+    - property: og:title
+      content: uninstallFilter
+  - - meta
+    - name: description
+      content: Destroys a Filter.
+  - - meta
+    - property: og:description
+      content: Destroys a Filter.

+---

 # uninstallFilter

-Destroys a Filter that was created from one of the following actions:
+Destroys a Filter that was created from one of the following Actions:

 - [`createBlockFilter`](/docs/actions/public/createBlockFilter)
 - [`createEventFilter`](/docs/actions/public/createEventFilter)